 Prohibited Book Collection

-- All prohibited items are for internal reference only at the Special Collection Division (SCD) main office, 3rd Floor (Level 2) PSB New building.
+- All prohibited items are for internal reference only at the Special Collection Division (SCD) main office, Third Floor, PSB New building.

-- The collection is open strictly for UUM Academician and used solely for academic purposes only.
+- The collection is open strictly for UUM Academic staff and used solely for academic purposes only.

 - Please download and fill in the Prohibited Collection Reference Form before submission to the SCD Office.